Skip to content

 Bird Bolt Inn circa 1900 Downing Street aspect

-For more information se the page on the St John’s College website:
+For more information see this archived page from the St John’s College website:

 The building was demolished circa 1900 and the business moved to 41 Regent Street.